 This review is from: Ferris' Bluff (Kindle Edition)

 My first taste of a Kindle book and, wow, this one blew me away.
 Fred Limberg puts together a story as carefully as a brain surgeon, wielding words like a laser scapel, sharp, insightful and pin-point accurate.
 The prose is a joy to read and the plot builds like the layers of a well-constructed pyramid.
 And don't think the apostrophe in the title is misplaced; it's not, as becomes apparent as the story unfolds.
 It's a variation of the stranger-comes-to-town genre.
 Ace soon falls foul of the town's 'Boss-hog' and soon uncovers enough hidden chicanery, murder and greed to satisfy the most ardent thrill-seeker.
 Ace puts himself on the line bringing his past to town with a final satisfying scene where good whups evil.
+Great characters in Ace, Annie and Leets, great action throughout, keeping the reader glued to the screen.
+Love and tenderness has a place too with two wounded souls finding each other in the mayhem of a small town in Arkansas.
+At the price, you get much more of a bang for less than a buck.
+Buy it, read it, love it.

 Wouldn't it be nice...